IngeborgArdoe/training/foundation_english/exercise-12.md

 ## Exercise 12 - Mail Merge
 **SESSION BY INSTRUCTOR:** *The instructor will start off by giving you a brief introduction of the topic.
 He/she will explain the concept of Mail Merge and show the schema editor in Genus Apps.*

-The exercises are optional and should be done only if time allows.
+These exercises are optional and should be done only if time allows.
 That being said - we recommend you to at least read through the exercises.

 **OPTIONAL EXERCISE:** Make a new task "Order Confirmation", which takes a Request as input and from it generates an order confirmation (Word document).
 Information that will be merged into the document is Order No, Subject, Description, Expected Delivery Date, Order Value NOK, Company Name, Org No, Contact Name (name of person ordering) and ResponsibleName (name of user).